Team319/BobTrajectory/README.md

     This allows you to pull the dependencies needed from a github repository.

-    Add these two lines do the dependencies block:
+    Add this line to the dependencies block:

-    compile 'com.github.notmattlythgoe:HelixUtilities:master-SNAPSHOT'
     compile 'com.github.Team319:BobTrajectory:switch_to_awt-SNAPSHOT'

 2. Create a class that extends the AbstractBobPathCreator class.